cypherpunk-academy/2064/en/050_2022_Sharing is Caring.md

 Nice.
 A toilet attendant."

-"Pling," it came from Marlene's laptop.
+"Ping," it came from Marlene's laptop.
 "Roger answered: Three days!
 I told you.
 They're great boys!